emanuele-f/PCAPdroid/dump_modes.md

 ## 2.4 UDP Exporter

 This advanced mode is specifically designed to provide a real time analysis of the traffic.
-It requires the [udp_receiver.py](https://github.com/emanuele-f/PCAPdroid/blob/master/tools/udp_receiver.py) python script and a PC.
-In this mode PCAPdroid encapsulates the PCAP records into an UDP stream and sends the stream to the remote UDP collector.
-The collector IP and port must be configured through the settings.
+In this mode PCAPdroid encapsulates the PCAP records in an UDP stream, sent to a remote UDP collector.
+The collector IP and port can be configured in the PCAPdroid settings.

-**NOTE**: UDP is a unreliable transport protocol, which means that packets may be dropped or they may be reordered, in particular over wifi.
-This dump mode is not appropriate if you want to produce a full capture.
+**NOTE**: UDP is a unreliable transport protocol, which means that packets may be dropped or reordered, in particular over wifi, so this mode may produce a partial capture

+To use this mode, you either need a linux system or a Windows system with Wireshark.

+### Capturing on a linux system

-The udp_receiver.py script will receive the UDP packets on the specified port, decapsulate them, and print the raw PCAP records to the stdout.
+Download the [udp_receiver.py](https://github.com/emanuele-f/PCAPdroid/blob/master/tools/udp_receiver.py) python script.
+This script will receive the UDP packets, decapsulate them, and print the raw PCAP records to the stdout.
 By piping it into a network monitoring program it is possible to analyze the captured packets in real time.

-Here are some examples of the applicability of this mode:
+Here are some examples of how to combine this mode with some common tools:

-- Analyze the traffic with [wireshark](https://www.wireshark.org/):
+- Analyze the traffic with [Wireshark](https://www.wireshark.org/) in real-time:

 ```bash
 udp_receiver.py -p 1234 | wireshark -k -i -